HaochenZ11/CMU-VLA-Challenge/README.md

 Note that the simulation system provided a broader scope of data than the actual challenge but the data can be used to help prepare the AI module.
 During the challenge, only data listed above in [System](#system) is provided, matching the data onboard the real robot.

-### Object-Referential Dataset
+### Object-Referential Dataset (VLA-3D)

-To help with the subtask of referential object-grounding, a dataset containing 7.6K indoor 3D scenes with over 11K regions and 9M+ statements is provided.
-The dataset includes processed scene point clouds, object and region labels, a scene graph of semantic relations, and generated language statements for each scene, including the 15 training scenes in Unity.
-For access to the data and more details on the format, please see our [GitHub repository](https://github.com/HaochenZ11/VLA-3D).
+To help with the subtask of referential object-grounding, the VLA-3D dataset containing 7.6K indoor 3D scenes with over 11K regions and 9M+ statements is provided.
+The dataset includes processed scene point clouds, object and region labels, a scene graph of semantic relations, and generated language statements for each 3D scene from a diverse set of data sources and includes the 15 training scenes in Unity.
+For access to the data and more details on the format, please see our [VLA-3D repository](https://github.com/HaochenZ11/VLA-3D).

 ## Real-Robot Challenge (2025)